Baja Hotbox

 For current travel, we advise:

 Travel with another vehicle in order to have assistance in case of a flat tire or mechanical breakdown.
-This way you will have someone who can find a tow truck or roadside assistance if necessary.
+This way you will have someone who can find a tow truck or roadside assistance, if necessary.
 Before leaving home have your local mechanic go over your vehicle and replace anything that looks worn – belts, hoses, headlights, etc. Bring at least basic spare parts.

 Don’t drive at night.
 It is not safe, if for no other reason than cows are often in or alongside the highway.
 You might not see one until it becomes a hood ornament.
 There are many areas of open livestock range along Baja 1.
-Also, a breakdown may leave you on the pavement if there is nowhere to pull off to avoid a semi or bus coming at high speed.
+Also, a breakdown may leave you on the pavement with nowhere to pull off to avoid a semi or bus coming at high speed.
 They do drive all night.
 There was a big problem for us one time getting on the road late because we were having too much fun at the beach and we thought we knew the road well.
 Then we found the road we had traveled recently had been repaved but not yet marked.
 It was a very dark, moonless night with lots of black cows at the edge of the road.
 That was really white-knuckle driving.

 Don’t drive too fast.
 We may hit 60 mph when we can see a long way ahead, but 50 mph is our usual speed, especially when driving an RV or towing and many of us have been doing that for a long time without any problem.
 This will give you an edge in reacting to unforeseen hazards.
 Looking far ahead at oncoming traffic, if you can judge when you will cross paths and estimate speed, it’s better to slow or increase speed and cross paths on a straightaway rather than on a curve or curve and hill.